 - 1. Completely air out the motorhome. - 2.
-Have the entire LP gas system checked for leaks. - 3.
-Check window operation. - 4.
+Check window operation. - 3.
 Check cabinet and door hinges.
-Lubricate with penetrating oil, if necessary. - 5.
-Close all faucets and drain valves that are open. - 6.
-Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
-Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
-Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water. - 9.
+Lubricate with penetrating oil, if necessary. - 4.
+Close all faucets and drain valves that are open. - 5.
+Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 6.
+Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 7.
+Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water. - 8.
 After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filtration system (if equipped).
 See appropriate filter installation instructions in Plumbing section. - NOTE: Always purge a new filter with clean running water before using.
-See filter manufacturer's directions included with the filter cartridge. - 10.
-Check the toilet for proper operation. - 11.
-Add water to the holding tank using the toilet flush pedal and galley sink faucet.
-Check to be sure dump valves seal tightly.
+See filter manufacturer's directions included with the filter cartridge.